andrelaszlo/js-lisp/README.md

 * The idea to use javascript, not only to parse a lisp, but also to represent it, is probably not a very good one - but it might be fun.
-* I have a feeling that mixing the two languages can be both powerful and confusing.
+* Hopefully the more verbose syntax of javascript arrays will be made up for by being able to combine javascript and lisp in the same code.

 ## Open questions